DataS-DHSC/DHSCcookiecutter/{{ cookiecutter.repo_name }}/README.md

 ## Installing the package (Python Only)

-Whilst in the root folder, in the command prompt, you can install the package and it's dependencies
+Whilst in the root folder, in the command prompt, you can install the package and its dependencies
 using:

 ```shell